Click on any of the project titles below to view the latest status update for that project.

 Achieving AACSB & EQUIS accreditations and entering the Financial Times (FT) rankings are fundamental to the success of the Trinity Business School’s strategy.
-This new Business Accreditation system will enable the Trinity Business School to attain initial AACSB & EQUIS accreditations will involve managing large amounts of data (which will also be used on an ongoing basis for general reporting purposes in the School.
-IT Services have commissioned the new architecture required for the Accreditation & Rankings (A&R) Team require support from IT Services with sourcing, installing and integrating a new system with existing College IT systems and exploiting existing College systems to access data systematically.
-This project will include the delivery of an appropriate accreditation data management system with which TBS may apply for, and maintain, AACSB and EQUIS accreditations, which will help TBS attract sufficient numbers of students to the School to fund the School’s development plan.
+This new Business Accreditation system will enable the Trinity Business School to attain initial AACSB & EQUIS and other accreditations that will involve managing large amounts of data and it will also give them access to this data for general reporting purposes in the School.
+IT Services have commissioned the new architecture required for the Accreditation & Rankings (A&R) system and work is continuing on integrating this new system with existing College IT systems and exploiting existing College systems to access data systematically.
+Once complete this project will deliver an appropriate accreditation data management system with which Trinity Business School may apply for, and maintain, AACSB and EQUIS accreditations, which will help the Trinity Business School attract sufficient numbers of students to the School to fund the School’s development plan.
 The project is planned to be delivered in Q1 2018.

 UPGRADE TO CENTRAL STORAGE AND WORKFLOW TECHNOLOGY - SHAREPOINT